nitendragautam/nitendragautam.github.io/README.md

 ## &#x270d; Blogs & Writing

-I write blogs/articles on different topics on my website beside from my professional work,
+I write blogs/articles on different topics on my website besides my professional work,

-You can find my blogs at [nitendratech.com](https://www.nitendratech.com/) .
+You can find my blogs at [nitendratech.com](https://www.nitendratech.com/).

 ### Recent Blog posts

-Below is the sample of some of the blog post and article i wrote.
+Below is a sample of some of the blog posts and articles i wrote.

 <!-- BLOG-POST-LIST:START -->
 - [What is Precision Marketing?](https://www.nitendratech.com/technology/learn-precision-marketing/)